Operating Model

 Why It Holds Under Pressure

-It absorbs the incoming volume without losing control.
+It absorbs increasing volume without losing control.

 Work moves forward through a defined structure, from entry to completion.